Salil03/Dots-and-Boxes/README.md

 - Interface for player move
 - Scoring system
 - Primitive algorithm for computer move
+- Finally can beat me!

 # Todo

-- Implement a better algorithm for computer move(Minimax with alpha-beta pruning sounds fun)
-- Show Board in a prettier way?
+- Implement some dots and boxes specific rules in minimax
+- Add a board GUI for easy input